polarsoftware/polar-name-explorer-sdk/README.md

 There are limited resources available for handling issues and by keeping the list of open issues clean we can respond in a timely manner.

 ## Note
 This repository does not contain the actual source code of the components.
-More info soon at [web site](http://name.polarsoftware.com/index.html)
+Currently, the product is in the release candidate phase.
+Follow the information here on the GitHub repository **Polar Name Explorer SDK** and on the [website](http://name.polarsoftware.com/index.html)
 If you have any questions feel free to contact us: support@polarsoftware.com, or find anything you want to know here: [issues](https://github.com/polarsoftware/PolarNameExplorerCommunity/issues).

 ### Licensing in brief